It’s already late on Thursday evening. You wipe out your sweat and look at the computer’s clock at the top right of your desktop.

 To me, that writing assignment was similar to the lightning bolt that struck Barry Allen.
 The difference is, I don’t get the super speed right off the bat.
 It’s just a wake-up call that I actually can write faster given the right circumstances.

-Now the question is, what is the right circumstances?
+Now the question is, what are the right circumstances?
 How do you tap into the writer’s speed force?
 How to write fast?
+How to write faster?

 I did my unofficial researches and experiments, and find out that the answer is in the thinking.
 Or to be exact, the lack of it.